RajanSandha/auto_blog/_posts/2025-05-30-the-best-tablets-of-2025-a-comprehensive-guide-to-.md

 ### Tablet Accessories: Enhancing Functionality

 A range of accessories can enhance the functionality of your tablet.
 Detachable keyboards transform tablets into **2-in-1** devices, making them suitable for productivity tasks.
 Styluses enable precise input for drawing and note-taking.
 USB hubs allow you to connect peripherals like external storage devices and mice.
-[Link to an article about tablet accessories](URL)

 ## Other Tablets to Consider